alanng10/class-lang/Docue/Article/Word/a.md

 Word "struct" has meaning that is structure.

-Word "delgate" has meaning that is call interface.
+Word "degate" has meaning that is call interface.

 Word "macro" has meaning that is macro define.